Tautulli/Tautulli-Issues/.github/ISSUE_TEMPLATE/bug-report.md

 **Steps to Reproduce**
 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
+3. Scroll down to '...'
 4. See error

 **Expected Behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+Provide screenshots to help explain your problem.

 **Relevant Settings**
 - eg. Plex Media Server IP address/port/checkboxes/proxy/etc.